leuzoe/hdec/README.md

 The concept of this module is as follows:
 - use the python module `heidelberg`
 - start a minimal webserver
-- control the wallbox by its modbus interface
+- control the wallbox by its Modbus interface
 - provide a "go-e"-like interface
 - use it as openWB charging point(s)
 - (yes, it's untested but reasonable that more than one box can be controlled)